MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-install.md

 ```

 > [!WARNING]
 > It is not recommended to use the `preview` or `latest` profiles.
-These profiles are for rolling versions and service behavior may change at any time.
+These profiles are rolling versions and service behavior may change at any time.

-If you have a need for a specific version of a service, they are located under the `services` module.
-The path is the name of the service followed by the service version in `YYYY-MM-DD` format.
+If you need a specific version of a service, they are located under the `services` module.
+The path is the name of the service followed by the version in `YYYY-MM-DD` format.
 For example, to include the `2017-03-30` version of the Compute service:

 ```go
 import "github.com/Azure/azure-sdk-for-go/services/compute/mgmt/2017-03-30/compute"